MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 }
 ```

-With the Q# file and operation complete, our quantum program is ready to be called and simulated.
+With the Q# file and operation complete, the quantum program is ready to be called and simulated.

 ## Run the program

-Having defined our Q# operation in a `.qs` file, we now need to call that operation and observe any returned classical data.
-For now, there isn't anything returned (recall that our operation defined above returns `Unit`), but when we later modify the Q# operation to return an array of measurement results (`Result[]`), we will address this.
+Having defined the Q# operation in a `.qs` file, you now need to call that operation and observe any returned classical data.
+For now, there isn't anything returned (recall that our operation defined above returns `Unit`), but when you later modify the Q# operation to return an array of measurement results (`Result[]`), this will be adressed.

 While the Q# program is ubiquitous across the environments used to call it, the manner of doing so will of course vary.
 As such, simply follow the instructions in the tab corresponding to your setup: working from the Q# application or using a host program in Python or C#.